oscbyspro/Ultimathnum/README.md

 Note that each operation propagates failure by setting Fallible\<Value\>'s error indicator, which is lazily checked in the throwing prune(\_:) method.
 Alternatively, you may use optional(\_:), result(\_:) unwrap(\_:), assert(\_:) or plain value and error to validate your results.
-Also, note that each operation accepts both `Value` and Fallible\<Value\> inputs to make error handling as seamless as possible.
+Also, note that each operation accepts both Value and Fallible\<Value\> inputs to make error handling as seamless as possible.
-In the same vein, use any of the common arithmetic operators for trapping or wrapping results:
+Alternatively, you may use any of the common arithmetic operators for trapping or wrapping results:

 ```swift
 static func  +(lhs: consuming Self, borrowing Self) -> Self // trapping